gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 The :switch:`-gnatk{nn}`
-switch of the compiler activates a 'krunching' circuit that limits file names to nn characters (where nn is a decimal integer).
+switch of the compiler activates a 'krunching' circuit that limits file names to ``nn`` characters (where ``nn`` is a decimal integer).

-The ``gnatkr`` utility can be used to determine the krunched name for a given file, when krunched to a specified maximum length.
+You can use the ``gnatkr`` utility to determine the krunched name for a given file when krunched to a specified maximum length.

 .. _Using_gnatkr:

 Using ``gnatkr``
 ^^^^^^^^^^^^^^^^

-The ``gnatkr`` command has the form:
+You invoke the ``gnatkr`` command as follows:

 .. code-block:: sh

       $ gnatkr name [ length ]

-``name`` is the uncrunched file name, derived from the name of the unit in the standard manner described in the previous section (i.e., in particular all dots are replaced by hyphens).
-The file name may or may not have an extension (defined as a suffix of the form period followed by arbitrary characters other than period).
-If an extension is present then it will be preserved in the output.
-For example, when krunching :file:`hellofile.ads` to eight characters, the result will be hellofil.ads.
+``name`` is the uncrunched file name, derived from the name of the unit in the default manner described in the previous section (i.e., in particular all dots are replaced by hyphens).
+You may or may not include an extension (defined as a suffix of the form period followed by arbitrary characters other than period) in the filename.
+If you do, ``gnatkr`` will preserve it in the output.
+For example, when krunching :file:`hellofile.ads` to eight characters, the result will be :file:`hellofil.ads`.

-Note: for compatibility with previous versions of ``gnatkr`` dots may appear in the name instead of hyphens, but the last dot will always be taken as the start of an extension.
-So if ``gnatkr`` is given an argument such as :file:`Hello.World.adb` it will be treated exactly as if the first period had been a hyphen, and for example krunching to eight characters gives the result :file:`hellworl.adb`.
+Note: for compatibility with previous versions of ``gnatkr``, you can use dots in the name instead of hyphens, but ``gnatkr`` always interprets the last dot as the start of an extension.
+So if you pass ``gnatkr`` an argument such as :file:`Hello.World.adb`, it treats it exactly as if the first period had been a hyphen, so, for example, krunching to eight characters gives the result :file:`hellworl.adb`.

 Note that the result is always all lower case.
-Characters of the other case are folded as required.
+Other characters are folded as required.

 ``length`` represents the length of the krunched name.
-The default when no argument is given is 8 characters.
-A length of zero stands for unlimited, in other words do not chop except for system files where the implied crunching length is always eight characters.
+The default if you don't specify it, is 8 characters.
+A length of zero means unlimited, in other words don't chop except for system files where the implied crunching length is always eight characters.

 The output is the krunched name.
 The output has an extension only if the